ClinicInThePark/docs/011-summer-plan-final.md

 ##### Non-functional Requirements met
 + Needs to be accessibile to providers at other healthcare establishments.
 + Must be able to quickly and easily backup information.

-2) What functional and nonfunctional requirements remain to be met for the final product?

 ##### Functional Requirements that remain to be met
  Website management: